z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 zcc's remit we need to do it manually.

-The command to convert a binary machine code file to a .TAP file is _appmake_ and for our first piece of code we build a command as follows.
+The command to convert a binary machine code file to a .TAP file is _appmake_ and for our piece of code we build a command as follows.

 Our target machine, as ever, will be a ZX Spectrum: